fowles/unleashing-protobuf-evolution/index.md

 *ADVANCE*

+**along with the wire format that someone might get from it.**

+*ADVANCE*

-**along with the wire format that someone might get from it.
-The first byte `0A` indicates field 1 has length encoded content.
+**The first byte `0A` indicates field 1 has length encoded content.
 The second byte `17` is the length of the string field.
-Rather then inflict too much more binary on you though, I am going to switch to protoscope's notation.
+Rather than inflict too much more binary on you though, I am going to switch to protoscope's notation.
 Protoscope is a tool for decoding protobuf wireformat in a slightly nicer way.**

 *ADVANCE*